 If your potential tenant is unemployed, they may struggle to pay rent.
 Even if they’ve saved up, you never know how long their unemployment stint is going to run.
 To ensure this doesn’t happen, you should require potential tenants to verify that they have a stable income.

 If prospective tenants are already complaining about neighborhood children playing outside or they’re getting tense about your other tenants’ pets before they’ve even signed a lease, they might not be the tenant for you.
 The last thing you need is a troubling tenant whose only goal is to make everyone miserable.

 If you’ve yet to experience a tenant illegally growing marijuana in their apartment, you can count yourself lucky.
 Tenants who are willing to break the law are definitely more likely than others to cause problems.
 That’s why it’s so important to require a tenant screening and background check.
 You know how the saying goes, you don’t know what goes on behind closed doors.

 One issue most landlords face is a tenant who submits late or partial rent payments.
-To avoid this situation, you should make it crystal clear at the lease signing (in a friendly way, or course) that your property management system is strict and there’s no leeway about late payment penalties.
+To avoid this situation, you should make it crystal clear in the written lease agreement (in a friendly way, or course) that your property management system is strict and there’s no leeway about late payment penalties.
 Some landlords even tell their potential tenants that the penalty is “built into the accounting system.”